Claude-Victor Perrin

-Claude-Victor Perrin, Duke of Belluno (/fr/; 7 December 1764 - 1 March 1841) was a French military commander who served during the French Revolutionary Wars and the Napoleonic Wars.
+Claude-Victor Perrin, Duke of Belluno (/ˈpɛræn/ PEH-ræn, /fr/; 7 December 1764 - 1 March 1841) was a French military commander who served during the French Revolutionary Wars and the Napoleonic Wars.
 He was made a Marshal of the Empire in 1807 by Emperor Napoleon I.

 Early life

 Victor was born in Lamarche on 7 December 1764 to Charles Perrin and Marie Anne Floriot.
 In 1781, he enlisted in an artillery regiment in Grenoble as a drummer, and after ten years' service he applied for and received his discharge.
 In Valence, on 16 May 1791 he married Jeanne Josephine Muguet, by whom he had issue which was extinct in the male line by 1917.